Causal discovery under a confounder blanket: Discussion

 We note several limitations of our method.
 First, CBL will struggle in the presence of weak edges.
 For instance, if the true graph is $\bm{Z} \rightarrow X \rightarrow Y$ and $I(X;Y) \gg I(X;\bm{Z})$, then conditioning on $Y$ in finite samples could deactivate some path(s) from $\bm{Z}$ to $X$, leading to the erroneous inference $Y \rightarrow X$.
 We observe that weak edges pose problems for all causal discovery procedures.
 Indeed, one motivation for taking an inclusive approach to background variables is the hope that a sufficiently large confounder blanket should include at least some strong edges that can be exploited to learn structural information about $\mathcal{G}_X$.

-CBL relies on the assumption of faithfulness, which has been challenged by numerous authors \citep{Cartwright2001, Steel2006, zhang2008_unfaithful, Andersen2013, Uhler2013}.
-Several weaker variants have been proposed, including SGS-minimality \citep{Spirtes2000}, P-minimality \citep{Pearl2009}, frugality \citep{Forster2018}, and 2-adjacency faithfulness \citep{marx2021}.
+CBL relies on the faithfulness assumption, which has been challenged by numerous authors \citep{zhang2008_unfaithful, Andersen2013, Uhler2013}.
+Several weaker variants have been proposed, including SGS-minimality \citep{Spirtes2000}, P-minimality \citep{Pearl2009}, and 2-adjacency faithfulness \citep{marx2021}.
 One direction for future work is to extend CBL under these relaxed assumptions.

 The current implementation of CBL is order-dependent, insomuch as estimated subgraphs for the same dataset may vary if columns are reordered.
-This can be addressed using methods previously devised for constraint-based causal discovery \citep{colombo2014}.\\
+This can be addressed using methods previously devised for constraint-based causal discovery \citep{colombo2014}.

-$\textsc{Acknowledgments}$.
-This work was supported by ONR grant 62909-19-1-2096.
-We thank Joshua Loftus for helpful comments on an earlier draft of this manuscript.